In a nutshell it’s a leveling system to help two players of known different levels to hopefully have a more competitive match.

 If two players are separated by a full 1 point difference then the lower level player will start off each game with a 30-0 lead.

--- 10pt Super (Match) Tiebreaks in Advantage Scoring:
+-- 10pt Super (Match) Tiebreaks in Handicap Scoring:

 Yes, this means more lower level players will beat higher level players.
 It also means if a higher rated player is having a bad day it can be compounded by the deficit.
-When these scores get submitted they will have an ‘Advantage Scoring flag' that can be seen when reviewing the score details and to the admin.
-Advantage Scoring matches will NOT affect the player’s ratings.
+When these scores get submitted they will have an ‘Handicap Scoring flag' that can be seen when reviewing the score details and to the admin.
+Handicap Scoring matches will NOT affect the player’s ratings.

 - SJ, 5.0+ TennisDC.com member, since 2013